Retemia: Return under Editrice 24

 Rumors emerged of the return of Retemia in July 2015, this time as a general interest station, like it was at the beginning of its operation, but there were still uncertainties regarding the situation.
 There was a judicial dispute between Mendella and the new owners, which in December 2015, led to Mendella creating his own network, 6Mia TV.
-The station closed in 2017 before being replaced by anew station, TV&TV, that existed between 2018 and 2020.
+The station closed in 2017 before being replaced by a new station, TV&TV, that existed between 2018 and 2020.

 On February 29, 2020, Retemia resumed its own operations under the control of a Luccan company called Editrice 24.
 The new Rete Mia specializes primarily in old TV series and movies, which, in the words of the new owners, "run the risk of being lost forever".
 The new phase lacks infomercials, erotic programming and scandals, with the aim of recovering what Italian television lost over time.
 The channel airs news provided by the Dire agency and the Italian service of Euronews, as well as sports and lifestyle programming produced in Tuscany.
 In November 2022, the network announced a new slot dedicated to old erotic movies, NottErotica, on Friday nights.